Barrington Christian Academy

+Overview

 Barrington Christian Academy (BCA) is private Christian school in Barrington, Rhode Island, United States.
+The Barrington Christian Academy is accredited by the Association of Christian Schools International (ACSI) and the New England Association of Schools & Colleges.

+History

-The school started in the 1979–1980 school year by the neighboring Barrington Baptist Church and was made into an elementary and middle school containing grades K-8.
-From 1984–1986, the school incorporated a high school.
-Due to budget issues, the high school was discontinued, and the school was left with grades K-8.
+The school began in the 1979–1980 school year, founded by the neighboring Barrington Baptist Church, and began with grades K-8.
+From 1984 to 1986, the school incorporated a high school.
+However due to budget issues, the high school was discontinued, leaving the school with grades K-8.
 At the beginning of the 2005 school year, the BCA board began to discuss the possibility of re-establishing the high school.
 The following year, a freshman class of eleven students enrolled.
 Since then, the high school has grown and operated with around 50 students as of the 2025-2026 school year.

 Presently, the high school has been established for over 8 years.

-During the 2007–2008 school year, the building underwent major construction to add an addition to be used primarily for the high school classes and to provide enhanced teacher workspaces and a counseling office.
-The addition contains four classrooms, a science lab, a conference room, a music room, and a new library to be enjoyed by the entire school.
+During the 2007–2008 school year, the building underwent major construction to add an addition primarily for high school classes, as well as to provide enhanced teacher workspaces and a counseling office.
+The addition includes four classrooms, a science lab, a conference room, a music room, and a new library for the entire school to enjoy.

-The Barrington Christian Academy is accredited by the Association of Christian Schools International (ACSI) and the New England Association of Schools & Colleges.
-During 2007, BCA also gained permission to receive I-20s from foreign students.